stuart11n/UsbAppRestarter/README.md

 It's a bit rough and ready, but works for me.
 It'd be nice if SPAD.next and Commander could render this obsolete.

-First 80% coded with Gemini, the rest is are 100% pure, old-fashioned, homegrown human.
+First 80% coded with Gemini, the rest is is 100% pure, old-fashioned, homegrown human.